linuxgurugamer/KSPLoadingScreenManager/README.md

   * **NOTE**:  This is mainly to allow showing a blank screen during loading.
 Set this to `True`, use a `FOLDER` with no files (see below), and turn `includeOriginalScreens` off, but note _this will cause an error (non-fatal) in KSP_!
 * **`displayTime`** - Time in seconds each slide is to be shown.
-  * If you only want one image, set this to a really high value.
+  * If you only want one image (like KSP shows normally), set this to a really high value.
-* **`fadeInTime`** - Time in seconds for the fade-in transition to a new slide.
+* **`fadeInTime`** - Time in seconds for the fade-in & fade-out transitions to a new slide.
+  * __NOTE__: Despite the name, KSP seems to have a bug where it uses this for both fades and ignores ``fadeOutTime`` completely.
+The issue was discovered too late to rename the setting.
-* **`fadeOutTime`** - Time in seconds for the fade-in transition after a slide.
+* **`fadeOutTime`** - Should be the time in seconds for the fade-out transition after a slide, but isn't - see above.
 * **`tipTime`** - Time in seconds each "witty loading tip" is to remain showing.
   * Lower this time to see more tips, raise it to see fewer.
 * **`tipsFile`** - If provided, indicates a text file to read custom tips for display during loading.
+Path is relative to the KSP install folder.
 Can be left blank (and is by default) to disable this feature.
   * File format is one tip per line.
   * Lines starting with `#` are treated as comments and will be ignored, as will blank lines.
-  * Maximum length is probably dictated by your screen resolution.
+  * Long tips seem to get wrapped onto multiple lines, but this probably should be avoided.
+Maximum line length is probably dictated by your screen resolution.
 * **`includeOriginalTips`** - If `True`, includes the provided KSP tips during loading.
   * If `tipsFile` is also provided, the original tips will be added to those from the file.
 Whether they are actually shown or not is random.
   * Unlike with screens, tips are always adjusted, so if no `tipsFile` is given and this is `False` then the screen will just say "Loading..." for the entire time.

-Additionally, one or more **`FOLDER`** nodes should be specified with the following settings inside.
+**`FOLDER` nodes** - Additionally, one or more `FOLDER` nodes should be specified with the following settings inside.
 If no `FOLDER` nodes are present, or on first run, a default node will be added that points to the `Screenshots/` folder.
 If multiples are provided, they will be pooled together.
 (All files have an equal